joelparkerhenderson/icebreaker-questions/README.md

 If you could open an office anywhere in the world, where would it be and why?

+What are you reading, or watching, or listening to, that's at least a bit about your work?

 How do you like to work and why?

-What hobby sounds like it could be fun to try?

-What are you reading, or watching, or listening to?

 How do you like to start your days?